Learn To Recognize The Effects of Depression in Your Body

 Depression affects how you feel and can also cause changes in your body.
 Major depression (a more advanced form of depression) is considered a serious medical condition that may have a dramatic effect on your quality of life.

-Depression Effects The Central Nervous System
+Effects Of Depression: The Central Nervous System

 Depression can cause a lot of symptoms within the central nervous system, many of which are easy to dismiss or ignore.